Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 It's the populists who care about the working class versus the establishment elitists who don't.

-And the establishment elitists who don't on both sides versus the populists on both sides who are not going to agree on the solution.
+And the establishment elitists who don't, on you know, on both sides versus the populace on both sides who are not going to agree on the solution.

 Thomas is in Deerwood, Maryland.